Life is a miracle we cast in the gullet of fear.

 The soldiers serve them, burning our homes.

-We were born to set store by the rules of the Pharaohs.
-To tread in the mud, till we melt into it.
-To wake up at the crack of dawn and work all day long, to earn the daily bread and an empty life.
+We were born to set store by the rules of the Pharaohs; to tread on the mud until we decay into it; to wake up at the crack of dawn and work all day long just to earn the daily bread and an empty life.

-We must teach our children to become slaves too, docile, obedient, cowards.
-That’s the only way to survive, the only way to learn, that’s the way to keep building Pyramids.
+We must teach our children to become also slaves, docile, obedient, cowards.
+That’s the only way they will survive, that’s the only way they will learn, that’s the way we will keep building Pyramids.

-We are thousands, millions, billions, uncountable, but all of us work to feed the Rapacious Colossal Beast that never gets its fill, never feels remorse and is never merciful, the one that lives on our submission.
+We are thousands, millions, billions, uncountable, but all of us work to feed the Rapacious Colossal Beast that never gets its fill, it never feels remorse and it is never merciful, the very one that lives on our submission.

-We have to choose.
-Shall we continue to be slaves?
+We have to choose: shall we carry on being slaves?
 Shall we continue turning our children into slaves like us?

-Take your pick.
-What kind of life do you want to live?
+Take your pick: what kind of life do you want to live?
 What kind of life do you want for your children?
-A human’s life, or a slave’s life?
+A human being’s life, or a slave’s life?

 ~~{}~~